Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 However Information is the fundamental building block of human [knowledge](https://en.wikipedia.org/wiki/Knowledge).
-For example, whatever belongs to the
+Indeed whatever belongs to the
 [field of Mathematics](http://www.tesio.it/2018/10/11/math-science-and-technology.html)
 is Information, so much that no conjecture can be considered as a valid statement until other humans can agree on it just by reading the